2cmo2cmo/Script-Finder/README.md

 4. Click extract without confirmation
 5. Go to chrome and paste "chrome://extensions/" in the search bar
 6. Turn on developer mode if it's not already on
-7. Click "Load unpacked" on the top left
+7. Open file explorer
-8. Click the folder u just extracted
+8. Open the folder you just extracted and drag the folder named "code" ontop of the rest of your extentions
+9. Drag the folder named "code" ontop of the rest of your extentions
-9. Go to roblox
+10. Go to roblox
-10. Join any game
+11. Join any game
-11. Once you join a game of your choice
+12. Once you join a game of your choice
-12. A list of scripts and a search bar should pop up
+13. A list of scripts and a search bar should pop up
-13. Unleaked and good FE scripts are included in the lists
+14. Unleaked and good FE scripts are included in the lists
-14. Click on a script of your choice
+15. Click on a script of your choice
-15. It should pop up on your screen
+16. It should pop up on your screen
-16. Enjoy
+17. Enjoy
 Perks-
 1. Built in executor
 2. No need to find script
 3. No 268 client error
 4. Fast updates
 5. Active staff
 6. Free
 7. Rarely down
 8. Customizable
 9. Open scrc